Solo Full Build (Damage)

 If facing the prospect of being against intense waveclear and pressure in duo lane, then Mage's Blessing can be bought to clear fast and farm passively during the laning phase (Void, Damage , sometimes back XP camp).
 If behind, farm safely making sure to Ward nearby jungle routes and try to split push when it is safe, but don't look for fights if you are underleveled.

 Starting Item: Mage's Blessing is a decent choice here as you will be using your abilities to clear the wave in the duo lane with some mana leftover to either take your own teams buff camps or steal the enemies.

 Alternatively, Chronos can make good use of Hunter's Blessing as it will make his auto attacks in the early levels (1 to 5) hit just as hard as some hunters, though with this starter your waveclear will be slight worse with abilities.

 Attack Speed, Penetration and Alternatives: Demonic Grip is typically core on Chronos in the Carry role as Obsidian Shard lost its structure percentage penetration.
-Hastened Ring is a possible (but not required) necessity in this role so you can chase enemies incredibly fast with hard hitting auto attacks when your Accelerate is active with its passive movement speed, and is definitely recommended.
+Hastened Ring is a possible (but not required) necessity in this role so you can chase enemies incredibly fast with hard hitting auto attacks when your Accelerate is active with its passive movement speed, and is a valid option.

 Getting Spear of Desolation will also improve your poke and structure damage due to its combination of cooldown, power and penetration at a price that isn't too offsetting (Though you can replace this with something like a Divine Ruin for antiheal – which is typically the case in a lot of games, Telkhines Ring for auto attack damage etc...).

 Overview: This build is focused on surviving the hard pressure in the solo lane against primarily Warriors or some Guardians, a few Assassins and a few Mages.
 When playing Solo against Warriors, avoid getting in close proximity to them in the early stages of the game and make sure you clear the wave from a distance.